jeog/TOSDataBridge/README.md

     - consider an 'intermediate' API between client lib and engine, allowing users to inject their own callbacks/hooks for handling raw data from the engine

     ##### Other Stuff
-    - Ff you simply want the core functionality - with the small(est) chance of running into bugs - use v0.3.
+    - If you simply want the core functionality and/or pre-compiled binaries - with the small(est) chance of running into bugs - use v0.3.
-    - If you want the latest-and-greatest features, improvements etc. - and don't mind a bit of real-time 'grimey-ness' - go w/ master.
+    - If you want the latest-and-greatest features, improvements etc. - don't mind building your own and a bit of real-time 'grimey-ness' - go w/ master.
     - Major changes will generally lead to a new version/branch, but not necessarily the label of 'stable'.
 Minor changes may or may not use a seperate branch that will be merged back into master.
     - Contributions - testing, bug fixes, suggestions, extensions, whatever - are always welcome.